-The owners, operators and skippers of all fishing vessels have a responsibility to train their crew on safety.
+The owners, operators and captains of all fishing vessels have a responsibility to train their crew on safety.
 This manual provides examples of accidents that may occur onboard fishing vessels and useful tips to prevent such accidents from happening.

 This manual has been made primarily for small-scale fishers who use vessels of less than 12 metres in length.
-However, most of the tips are also useful for bigger fishing vessels up to 20 metres in length.
+However, additional tips are included at the end of each chapter to include bigger fishing vessels up to 20 metres in length.